NetserviceLab/threewp_broadcast/readme.txt

 License: GPLv3
 Requires at least: 3.9
 Stable tag: trunk
-Tags: broadcast, multipost, sharing, share content, duplicate, posts, syndicate, syndication, marketing, threewp, linking, multiple, blogs, woocommerce, synchronize, acf, menu, copy menu, duplicate menu
+Tags: broadcast, multipost, sharing, share content, duplicate, posts, syndicate, syndication, marketing, threewp, linking, woocommerce, acf, syndicator, aggregator, aggregation, autoblogging, news, content hub, push, pull, publishing
 Tested up to: 4.2.2

 Network content sharing by multiposting between blogs for PHP v5.4+.
 Posts can be linked to each other and updated automatically.

 == Description ==

 Network content sharing by multiposting between blogs for PHP v5.4+.
-Broadcast can be used to copy posts to other blogs, link posts between blogs, share content as templates, etc. Broadcastable features include:
+Broadcast can be used to copy posts to other blogs, link posts between blogs, share content as templates, etc.

+xxx

+Broadcastable features include:

 * Parent post links to child posts
 * Posts, pages